86Box/docs/hardware/ideterqua.rst

 Tertiary and quaternary IDE
 ===========================

-The additional tertiary and quaternary IDE controllers, enabled through the :ref:`Storage controllers <settings/storage:Tertiary / Quaternary IDE Controller>` settings page, are not supported by all emulated BIOSes and may require manual configuration of emulated operating systems.
+The additional tertiary and quaternary IDE controllers, enabled through the :ref:`Storage controllers <settings/storage:Tertiary / Quaternary IDE Controller>` settings page, are not supported by all emulated BIOSes and may require manual configuration of the emulated operating system.
 The specific details are outlined on this page.

 System resources
 ----------------